video

 So each player would've got 231 experience points.

-You're building a strong foundation in using short division.
+If you got all of those questions correct, well done, you're building a strong foundation in using short division.

 This will later help you with more complex questions.

-You now understand that division of a three digit by a one digit number can be organised with short division.
+You now understand that division of a three-digit by a one-digit number can be organised with short division.

 You also understand that partial quotients are recorded above the dividend in the correct place value columns.